It can be difficult to find out exactly where your money is going, but a tool from Bank Green allows you to easily check the record of your bank.

 The Big Issue has collaborated with Social Stories Club to create limited edition gift hampers.
 Packed full of treats made by social ventures, this hamper would make the perfect gift for the festive season.

-What are banks doing to phase out fossil fuel investment?
+What are banks doing to phase out damaging investments?

 Too little, according to the campaigners.
 While finance sectors in other countries are taking steps to remove cash from emission-heavy industries – such as in France, where 19 of the biggest banks have developed bold anti-coal policies – none of the UK’s financial institutions have created similar frameworks.